 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description

-0 0 Software Protected The Status Register can be written to after a Write Enable

-ľ command, WEL=1.(Default)

-1 1 0 Power Supply Lock-Down (1)(2) Status Register is protected and cannot be written to again until

-' the next Power-Down, Power-Up cycle.

-1 4 4 One Time Pregram(2) Status Register is permanently protected and cannot be written

-' One Time Program (2) to.
+SRP1 SRP0 #WP Status Register Description • Х Software Protected The Status Register can be written to after a Write Enable 0 0 Α Software Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
+WD#-4 the Ctatus Decistor is unlested and see he suritten to 0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to 21413333 after a Write Enable command, WEL=1.
+1 0 Х Power Supply Lock- Status Register is protected and cannot be written to again until ' 0 ^ Down (1)(2) the next Power-Down, Power-Up cycle.
+1 1 Х One Time Program(2) Status Register is permanently protected and cannot be written ' ^ One Time Program (2) to.